EsotericSquishyy/superTemplate/src/templates.typ

     if continuous {
       link(
         it.element.location(),
-        // Keep just the body, dropping
-        // the fill and the page.
+        // Keep just the body, dropping the fill and the page it.indented(it.prefix(), it.body()),
-        it.indented(it.prefix(), it.body()),
       )
     } else {